coder/websocket/README.md

 ## Examples

 For a production quality example that shows off the full API, see the [echo example on the godoc](https://godoc.org/nhooyr.io/websocket#example-package--Echo).
+On github, the example is at [example_echo_test.go](./example_echo_test.go).

 ### Server